-Opened on 4 July 2020, The Milking Parlour is the Tollgate Brewery Tap, inside the rustic interior of an old dairy shed, overlooking the brewery itself and set within the stunning surrounds of the National Trust's Calke Abbey estate.
+Opened on 4 July 2020, The Milking Parlour is Tollgate Brewery's taproom, set inside a rustic, former dairy shed overlooking the brewery itself.
+Located within the stunning surroundings of the National Trust's Calke Abbeu estate.

-There is ample outside drinking space overlooking fields and the historic outbuildings of the old Southwood House dairy farm.
-Serving a wide range of Tollgate cask and keg beer as well as bottle off-sales in the shop space.
-In case it rains, we have several areas of covered space to keep your pint dry too with wood-fired pizzas coming in June 2021.
-Dogs welcome.
+The Milking Parlour offers ample outdoor drinking space with views of fields and the historic outbuildings of Southwood House dairy farm.
+Guests can enjoy a wide range of Tollgate cask and keg beers, wood-fired pizzas made with locally sourced ingredients, and bottle off-sales available in the shop.
+In case of rain, several covered and heated areas ensure your pint stays dry.
+Dogs are welcome, and there's an outdoor children's play area.
 Visit tollgatebrewery.co.uk/pubs for current opening hours.